danielsGitStuff/mel/README.md

   - client sends all files of a folder to the server
   - files deleted on the client are not deleted on the server
   - folder structure remains
-  - name conflicts are solved automatically by the server by adding dates and IDs
+  - server aitomatically resolves conflicts by adding dates and IDs to duplicate file names

+Syncing can be delayed (and it is by default) until certain conditions hold:
+- you have WiFi
+- charger is plugged into the phone

+But this is up to you.
+Just keep in mind that listening for file system changes and incoming messages drains you battery.

  ## How to use
- - Find a devices that suits as a server (S) and at least one you want to be mobile (M).
+ - Find a device that suits as a server (S) and at least one you want to be mobile (M).
  - Install Mel on both of them
  - Have them connected to the same network
  - make sure that ports 8888 and 8889 are not blocked by any firewalls